Configure Kafka TLS Encryption

 By default, Redpanda data is sent unencrypted.
 A security best practice is to enable encryption with TLS or mTLS.

 • Transport Layer Security (TLS), previously SSL, provides encryption for client-server communication.
 A server certificate prevents third parties from accessing data transferred between the client and server.
+By default, Redpanda clusters accept connections from clients using TLS version 1.2 or later, but this value is configurable.

 • mTLS, or 2-way TLS, is a protocol that authenticates both the server and the client.
 In addition to the server certificate required in TLS, mTLS also requires the client to give a certificate.
 This involves more overhead to implement, but it can be useful for environments that require additional security and only have a small number of verified clients.